Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Prednisolone injections, which cost from 46 to 130 rubles.
 Main component: prednisolone sodium phosphate, additional components: water for injection, nicotinamide, sodium hydroxide.

-Dosages and scheme of application
+Dosages and regimen of use

-• In acute adrenal insufficiency, 300-400 mg per day is prescribed. (shots)
+• For acute adrenal insufficiency, 300-400 mg per day is prescribed. (injections)

 Indications for use